 - Autism Spectrum Disorder

-You and your infant/child will meet with Dr. Michelle Cotter, PT, DPT, our pediatric physical therapist, for a one-on-one session where she will ask you questions about your child’s developmental history, current symptoms and your goals for your child’s development and/or rehabilitation.
-She will observe your child’s movements as they play and interact with the environment.
+You and your infant/child will meet with our pediatric physical therapists for a one-on-one session where they will ask you questions about your child’s developmental history, current symptoms and your goals for your child’s development and/or rehabilitation.
+Your pediatric physical therapist will observe your child’s movements as they play and interact with the environment.
 This will be specifically set up to include age appropriate toys and activities that provoke movement.

-Michelle will perform a physical exam of your child’s strength, range of motion, balance and coordination while observing his or her gross motor abilities and identifying areas that need improvement.
-Michelle will review her findings with you and work with you to make a rehabilitation plan to help your child improve their gross motor skills.
+Your pediatric physical therapist will perform a physical exam of your child’s strength, range of motion, balance and coordination while observing his or her gross motor abilities and identifying areas that need improvement.
+Your PT will review their findings with you and work with you to make a rehabilitation plan to help your child improve their gross motor skills.

-What to expect at follow up treatment sessions:
+What to expect at follow up pediatric physical therapy treatment sessions:

-Based on the information obtained from the evaluation, Michelle will create a treatment plan consisting of parent education, facilitated play and manual therapy, if appropriate, to specifically address your child’s needs and goals.
+Based on the information obtained from the evaluation, your PT will create a treatment plan consisting of parent education, facilitated play and manual therapy, if appropriate, to specifically address your child’s needs and goals.